Arizona State Retirement System Purchases 1,375 Shares of Alector, Inc. (NASDAQ:ALEC)

-A number of other hedge funds also recently bought and sold shares of the business.
-Franklin Resources Inc. grew its holdings in shares of Alector by 58.3% during the first quarter.
-Franklin Resources Inc. now owns 3,258,108 shares of the company’s stock worth $65,618,000 after purchasing an additional 1,199,285 shares in the last quarter.
+A number of other hedge funds also recently bought and sold shares of ALEC.
+Franklin Resources Inc. grew its holdings in Alector by 58.3% during the 1st quarter.
+Franklin Resources Inc. now owns 3,258,108 shares of the company’s stock valued at $65,618,000 after buying an additional 1,199,285 shares in the last quarter.
 FMR LLC bought a new stake in Alector in the first quarter valued at approximately $20,862,000.
 Morgan Stanley lifted its position in Alector by 819.7% in the first quarter.
 Morgan Stanley now owns 948,464 shares of the company’s stock valued at $19,102,000 after purchasing an additional 845,333 shares during the last quarter.
 EcoR1 Capital LLC bought a new position in shares of Alector during the first quarter valued at approximately $12,136,000.
 Finally, Pier Capital LLC bought a new position in shares of Alector during the first quarter valued at approximately $10,179,000.
 60.31% of the stock is owned by institutional investors and hedge funds.

 Several equities research analysts recently weighed in on the company.
 Citigroup reaffirmed a “buy” rating and issued a $43.00 price target (up from $31.00) on shares of Alector in a research note on Tuesday, July 6th.
-Morgan Stanley increased their target price on Alector from $33.00 to $57.00 and gave the company an “overweight” rating in a report on Friday, July 16th.
-Zacks Investment Research downgraded Alector from a “buy” rating to a “hold” rating in a report on Wednesday, September 1st.
-HC Wainwright reaffirmed a “buy” rating and issued a $41.00 price objective on shares of Alector in a research note on Wednesday, July 7th.
-Finally, increased their target price on Alector from $31.00 to $43.00 and gave the stock a “buy” rating in a research report on Tuesday, July 6th.
-One analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $39.00.
+The Goldman Sachs Group increased their price objective on Alector from $29.00 to $33.00 and gave the company a “buy” rating in a research report on Tuesday, August 3rd.
+Zacks Investment Research downgraded Alector from a “buy” rating to a “hold” rating in a report on Wednesday, September 1st. raised their price objective on Alector from $31.00 to $43.00 and gave the stock a “buy” rating in a research note on Tuesday, July 6th.
+Finally, HC Wainwright reaffirmed a “buy” rating and issued a $41.00 price objective on shares of Alector in a research note on Wednesday, July 7th.
+One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, Alector currently has a consensus rating of “Buy” and an average target price of $39.00.

 Alector (NASDAQ:ALEC) last issued its earnings results on Monday, August 2nd.
 The company reported ($0.69) EPS for the quarter, missing analysts’ consensus estimates of ($0.67) by ($0.02).
+Alector had a negative return on equity of 85.73% and a negative net margin of 989.97%.
 The company had revenue of $6.57 million during the quarter, compared to analysts’ expectations of $8.93 million.
-Alector had a negative return on equity of 85.73% and a negative net margin of 989.97%.
-Analysts expect that Alector, Inc. will post 0.71 EPS for the current fiscal year.
+Sell-side analysts predict that Alector, Inc. will post 0.71 EPS for the current year.

 In related news, insider Robert Paul sold 30,000 shares of the stock in a transaction that occurred on Tuesday, June 15th.
 The stock was sold at an average price of $22.07, for a total value of $662,100.00.
 Following the completion of the transaction, the insider now directly owns 290,819 shares in the company, valued at $6,418,375.33.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, Director Richard H. Scheller sold 9,981 shares of the firm’s stock in a transaction on Friday, July 2nd.
 The stock was sold at an average price of $31.14, for a total value of $310,808.34.
 The disclosure for this sale can be found here.
 Insiders have sold 293,365 shares of company stock valued at $8,951,891 in the last three months.
 Insiders own 14.00% of the company’s stock.